Using the Twiddler 3

 2) USB HID Usage Tables

-Download and go to page 53 of the HID Usage Table.
+Download and go to page 82 of the HID Usage Table.
 It is a pretty long and boring document about HID.
 There you will see all of the HID Codes available.
+(The Twiddler only supports the codes found on - 10 Keyboard/Keypad Page (0x07).)
+The Usage ID is shown in HEX, you need to convert it to DECIMAL in order to use it in Tuner.
 Notice that there are only “Latin” characters commonly found on a US Keyboard.
 HID does not specify anything other than what you see in the Usage Name column of that table.
 Support for non-English characters is handled at the OS level through your region settings and language tables.

 3) Keyboard Compare